-Approved: April 3, 2012
+Approved: November 20, 2013

-TERM OF APPRENTICESHIP: The term of apprenticeship shall be Time-based, which has been established to be 4 years of not less than 6,240 hours.
+TERM OF APPRENTICESHIP: The term of apprenticeship shall be Hybrid, which has been established to be 4 years.
+In addition to the specified hours, the apprentice must successfully attain the competencies described in these program provisions.
 Hours of labor shall be the same as established for other skilled employees in the trade.